luiscrvm/memory-lane/README.md

 Memory Lane
 -----------

-Memory Lane is a Next.js project designed to help you preserve and cherish your most precious memories.
+Memory Lane is a Next.js project designed to help you summarize notes with the help of AI.

 Project Overview
 ----------------

-Memory Lane is a web application that allows users to create, store, and revisit their personal memories in a digital format.
+Memory Lane is a web application that allows users to create, store, and revisit their personal notes in a digital format.
 Currently, it serves as a Minimum Viable Product (MVP) with in-memory storage, but future implementations will include local storage and vector database integration for more advanced RAG-style interactions.

 Features
 --------